What is an IVA?

 • Once you’ve set up an IVA you will have to follow a stricter spending budget.

-• If you’re a homeowner, you might need to release equity from your home or re-mortgage which may have high interest rates.
+• If you’re a homeowner, you might need to release equity from your home or remortgage which may have high interest rates.

 A lot of IVA agreements will give you one month to respond to a notice of breach.
 As long as you respond in time and have a way to pay any missed payments then this will be resolved, and no further action will be taken.

-If you’re finding it hard to keep up with your IVA payment plan it’s important to let your insolvency practitioner know as they might be able to look into other options for you.
+If you’re finding it hard to keep up with your IVA payment plan it’s important to let your IP know as they might be able to look into other options for you.
 To find out more, Citizens Advice have a helpful piece on if you’re struggling with your IVA payments.

-Does an IVA affect my credit rating?
+How long does an IVA affect your credit file?

-Yes, an IVA can affect your credit rating.
 If you get an individual voluntary arrangement, this will be noted on your credit report; however, any debts included in your IVA could still appear separately.
 In turn, your credit score will go down which may impact your ability to borrow money in the future.

 An IVA will stay on your credit report for six years from the date it was approved.
 Should you decide to pay off your IVA early, it will be marked as ‘complete’ but will remain visible for the remainder of the six-year period, at which point it will be removed.